• Skip to primary navigation

 Instructions

-• Put the flour and sugar in a large bowl.
+• Put the 1 cup all-purpose flour and ⅓ cup granulated sugar in a large bowl.

-• Using a knife, carefully cut the butter into small cubes and add them to the dry ingredients.
+• Using a knife, carefully cut ⅔ stick butter into small cubes and add them to the dry ingredients.

 • Work all the ingredients together using your fingers until you have a sand-like mixture with firm, irregular lumps.